-The school district and its design team are encouraged to engage DSA early in the design of the conversion project by scheduling a preapplication meeting with the regional office responsible for plan review and construction oversight of the project.
+The school district and its design team are encouraged to engage DSA early in the planning process of the conversion project.
+A preapplication meeting with the regional office with jurisdiction over the project is required per IR EB-1 Section 3.
 This meeting should precede and inform the development of the Evaluation and Design Criteria Report (EDCR) per Section 2.1 below.
-Refer to the following form appropriate to the applicable office:
+The preapplication meeting is scheduled by submitting the following form appropriate to the applicable office:

-- 1.5.1 Form DSA 91: Pre-Application Meeting Request Oakland Regional Office. - 1.5.2 Form DSA 92: Pre-Application Meeting Request Sacramento Regional Office. - 1.5.3 Form DSA 93: Pre-Application Meeting Request Los Angeles Regional Office. - 1.5.4 Form DSA 94: Pre-Application Meeting Request San Diego Regional Office.
+- 1.5.1 Form DSA 91: Pre-Application Meeting Request Oakland Regional Office. - 1.5.2 Form DSA 92: Pre-Application Meeting Request Sacramento Regional Office.

+- 1.5.3 Form DSA 93: Pre-Application Meeting Request Los Angeles Regional Office. - 1.5.4 Form DSA 94: Pre-Application Meeting Request San Diego Regional Office.